Alaska Wildlife Conservation Center: Education

+AWCC’s K–12 curriculum aligns with Alaska’s science standards, emphasising topics like habitat conservation, predator–prey relationships, and the coexistence of human and wildlife.
+Educators teach hands-on lessons, including animal tracking, habitat surveys, and data collection activities that teach observation and stewardship skills.

+During the summer, AWCC hosts camps and internships that introduce youth to careers in biology and wildlife management.
+These programs include behind-the-scenes experiences with animal care staff and discussions on Alaska’s conservation laws.

+Research and Partnerships

+The Alaska Wildlife Conservation Center works with other agencies within Alaska such as Alaska Department of Fish and Game (ADF&G), universities, and conservation nonprofits on research related to large-mammal ecology, animal rehabilitation, and the management of captive wildlife.

+Some of the ongoing projects include long-term monitoring of Wood Bison health and behavioural studies on brown bears.

+The AWCC also partners with Indigenous communities and ADF&G on stewardship education that combine traditional ecological knowledge with contemporary wildlife science.

 Conservation

 Starting in 2003, the center has taken part in a program to reintroduce the wood bison back into Alaska after a 100-year absence.
 The wood bison is the largest land mammal in North America, and is a keystone grazing herbivore from the region.
 Conservationists transferred thirteen wood bison from various Canadian wildernesses to this wildlife conservation center in 2006.
 They sent fifty-three more Canadian wood bison from Alberta's Elk Island National Park for their survival two years later.
 This project was a joint effort with the Alaska Department of Fish & Game and other conservation groups.

-Media
+In popular culture

 Several documentaries, features films, and other video media have been shot on location at the Alaska Wildlife Conservation Center including a documentary for National Geographic and Into Alaska featuring Jeff Corwin in 2007, and Into the Wild, starring Emile Hirsch.
 Other special guests to the center include Jungle Jack Hanna who filmed a few segments for his syndicated program.
-The center, it's animals and staff have also been featured on many episodes of the NatGeo show Dr. Oakley, Yukon Vet.
+The center, its animals and staff have also been featured on many episodes of the NatGeo show Dr. Oakley, Yukon Vet.

 In July 2010 the center's resident porcupine, "Snickers," gained worldwide publicity from video footage in which the friendly rodent appeared to behave like a puppy.
 The video went viral on the internet in a matter of days.